-Some side notes to get your Rainbow Jars right:
+Some side notes to get your Fermented Rainbow Veggies right:

 + You will be creating bacteria, but very healthy ones.
 So in general, fermentation is the safest form of preserving but you should make sure your jars and utensils are clean.